mohayas22/To-Do-List-Project/README.md

 # To-Do-List-Project
-A To-Do list project built using html , css , javascript

 Welcome to the To-Do List Project!
 This simple web application allows you to create and manage your to-do tasks effortlessly using HTML, CSS, and JavaScript.